noodldocs/noodldocs.github.io/modules/mqtt/receive-message.md

 <div class = "node-outputs">

 ## OUTPUTS
+### PAYLOAD
-_Receive Message_ nodes can have arbitrary output ports that will assume the value of the corresponding port on the [Send Message][0] node.
+_Receive Message_ nodes can have arbitrary output ports, payloads, that will assume the value of any incoming messages, for example a [Send Message](modules/MQTT/send-message.md) node.
 These ports are reffered to as payload ports.
 These ports can be added by inspecting the node and clicking the _Add port_ button in the _Payload_ section.

 **Received**